Sanmonsua/traffic-light-neural-networks/README.md

 3. **The benefit of depth**: Stacking multiple convolutional and pooling layers allowed the network to learn increasingly complex features.

 4. **The necessity of regularization**: Implementing dropout layers helped combat overfitting and improved generalization.

-This project serves as an excellent foundation for further exploration in computer vision applications for autonomous vehicles.
-Future improvements could include data augmentation techniques, transfer learning from pre-trained models, or implementation on edge devices for real-time traffic sign recognition.

-The journey from a basic model with less than 1% accuracy to an advanced CNN with 98% accuracy illustrates the iterative nature of deep learning development and the remarkable capabilities of modern neural network architectures.